Skip to main content

 The RV Kitchen Reality Check

-RV kitchens range from a two-burner propane cooktop and a microwave in a smaller rig to a full residential kitchen in a large fifth wheel or Class A. Most fall somewhere in the middle: a 3-burner propane stove with oven, a microwave, a small refrigerator, and limited counter space.
-Cooking in this environment is entirely practical — it just favors simpler recipes and better prep habits than a home kitchen.
+RV kitchens range from a two-burner propane cooktop and microwave in a smaller rig to a full residential kitchen in a large fifth wheel or Class A. Most fall somewhere in the middle: a 3-burner propane stove with oven, a microwave, a small refrigerator, and limited counter space.
+You can absolutely cook real meals in here — it just rewards simpler recipes and better prep habits than a home kitchen does.

-One-pan and one-pot meals minimize dishes, maximize use of limited burners, and simplify cooking in a moving kitchen.
+One-pan and one-pot meals minimize dishes, maximize limited burners, and mean you're not juggling four different things on two burners while the rig sways around a mountain curve.
 A 12-inch cast iron or stainless steel skillet and a 4-quart pot with a lid handle the vast majority of camp cooking tasks.

 Skillet hash (any protein + vegetables + eggs): Dice potatoes and cook in skillet with oil until crispy (15 min).
 Add whatever protein you have (leftover chicken, sausage, ground beef), cook through.
 Add diced peppers and onions, cook 5 more minutes.
 Crack eggs into gaps in the pan, cover, and steam until set.
 One pan, minimal cleanup, adaptable to whatever's on hand.

 Foil packet meals: Wrap protein (chicken thighs, salmon, sausage), vegetables, and seasonings in aluminum foil and cook on a grill grate or campfire grate.
-Minimal cleanup and totally hands-off cooking time — 20–30 minutes depending on protein.
+Minimal cleanup and totally hands-off cooking — 20–30 minutes depending on protein.
+This one shines especially at campgrounds with communal fire rings, like those at Assateague Island National Seashore (MD/VA) or Picacho Peak State Park in Arizona, where you're cooking outside anyway.

 Breakfast Prep Strategy

-Breakfast that requires minimal morning effort makes the start of each day better.
-Two approaches:
+Breakfast that requires minimal morning effort makes the start of each travel day smoother — especially when you're breaking camp early to beat summer heat or heavy highway traffic.

-Egg bites: Beat eggs with cheese, vegetables, and meat, pour into a muffin tin, and bake in the RV oven (350°F, 18–22 minutes).
+Egg bites: Beat eggs with cheese, vegetables, and meat, pour into a muffin tin, and bake in the RV oven at around 350°F for approximately 18–22 minutes — start checking at 15 minutes, since RV oven temperatures often run hot or uneven.
 Store in the refrigerator and reheat in the microwave for 45 seconds each morning.
-Batch cooking once saves breakfast effort for several days.
+Batch cooking once saves breakfast effort for several days running.

 Grocery Strategy on the Road

-Pantry staples worth maintaining: canned tomatoes, dried pasta, rice, olive oil, canned beans, tuna and canned salmon, jarred pasta sauce, soy sauce and sriracha for flavor-building.
-These form the base for dozens of easy meals and ensure you can cook something satisfying even when the grocery run doesn't happen on schedule.
+Pantry staples worth keeping stocked: canned tomatoes, dried pasta, rice, olive oil, canned beans, tuna and canned salmon, jarred pasta sauce, soy sauce and sriracha for flavor-building.
+These form the base for dozens of easy meals and mean you can put something solid on the table even when the grocery run didn't happen on schedule.
+After a long travel day pulling into camp after dark, a well-stocked pantry is the difference between dinner and driving another 10 miles to a fast food lot.

 Ready to Plan Your Trip?